 Are there any flowers that attract bees to your garden?
 Share with us in a comment below!

-Want to learn more about flowers that attract bees?
+Learn more about flowers that attract bees:

 Check out these great resources: